Napoleon Hill’s Think and Grow Rich (pdf) and book changed my life. But was he a fraud?

 At the end of the day, Think and Grow Rich changed the lives of a lot of people.
 Whether the principles came from actual interviews, relationships, study, or theory, they worked, even if the author wasn’t the best example of putting the thirteen steps to riches to good use.

-And if Napoleon Hill’s claims about his connections weren’t true, something like that doesn’t always have to “be true” in order for the message to hold truth, and a person can be a poor example of something and still be correct in his assertions regarding it—that’s every parent in the world, on one thing or another!
+And if Napoleon Hill’s claims about his connections weren’t true, something like that doesn’t always have to “be true” in order for the message to hold true, and a person can be a poor example of something and still be correct in his assertions regarding it—that’s every parent in the world, on one thing or another!

 So, while I’d hate to support someone who did all the things the article suggests Napoleon Hill did, in this case, it’s had eighty years of life-changing impact and is one of the most recommended books by the millionaires I’ve interviewed.
 Because of that, I’ll continue to recommend it to anyone looking to build a successful business.
 I’ll also continue to build my own data by interviewing the most successful people in business today (although I’m not sure I’ll ask very many people about their sex drives….should I??).